About the Site

 I studied at Johns Hopkins University as a double major, double minor, mostly focusing on Economics and Computer Science.
 Also studied at Oxford University as a visiting student in 2014 and 2015.

 Like most people, I had generally no clue as to what I’d want to do in the future, beyond wanting to build on my technical skill.
 I researched a ton and even documented my research as a career guide before hitting the university fall recruiting season in full force.

-I was lucky enough to receive 8 job offers in the fall with companies probably far too good for me – Deloitte, Booz Allen Hamilton, Prudential, Teach for America, Bloomberg, etc., before finally choosing to work at Microsoft in February 2018.
+I was lucky enough to receive 8 job offers in the fall with companies probably far too good for me – Microsoft, Deloitte, Booz Allen Hamilton, Prudential, Teach for America, Bloomberg, etc.,

 In any case, even after all of that, I still have no clue what I want to do in the future - you know, from a long-term perspective.
 But I’m open-minded, driven, and ready to put in the time if I see or create something valuable.